 Does retinol make you more sensitive to the sun and more prone to burning?

 Jan says that sun sensitivity is a chemical reaction with UV light.
 There are different types of drugs that can cause it but retinoids aren’t one of them.
-In fact, studies shown that even if you started using a retinoid, spent time in the sun without sun protection and got burned, your skin will still heal better and have less damage than if you weren’t using retinoid at all!
+In fact, studies show that even if you started using a retinoid, spent time in the sun without sun protection, and got burned, your skin will still heal better and have less damage than if you weren’t using retinoid at all!
 Retinoids showed to help the skin recover much quicker and to sustain less long-term damage.

-Jan has a client who is a plastic surgeon in Hawaii- He tells his patients, many of whom are pro surfers and in the sun all day, to wear their retinols day and night to assist in preventing and reversing the appearance of damage.
+Jan has a client who is a plastic surgeon in Hawaii- He tells his patients, many of whom are pro surfers and in the sun all day, to wear their retinol day and night to assist in preventing and reversing the appearance of damage.
 Also, even with the best SPF, you’re still absorbing UV radiation into your DNA.
 Retinol has the potential to assist in lessening photoaging before it starts!

 Do Retinols exfoliate your skin?